 IN THE WILD

 With large and skinless pectorals, freckled hawkfish, are able to perch on corals which would often sting other fish.
 This provides them a measure of protection on their perches.
 They are usually always solitary and will defend their territory against others of their species.
-On very rare occasions two may be seen together.
+It is fairly common to see more than one together or close by particularly at night when several specimens can often be seen hiding in the same bunch of staghorn coral.
 They are a common species on the East Coast of Africa.

 Freckled Hawkfish are found across the Indo Pacific area mainly on coral reefs.

 This fish is a predatory carnivore as its name suggests and its main diet consists of small fishes and crustaceans, such as shrimps and crabs.

 Freckled hawkfish are easy to keep and are ideal for beginners.
 Because they actively hunt crustaceans and smaller fish, so it should be the last fish introduced to a semi-aggressive to aggressive community of fish.
 The freckled hawkfish is very territorial and will harass new aquarium additions including other hawkfish as well as fish that are much larger than itself.
 Their diet in an aquarium should include a variety of marine meats, frozen preparations, and live feeder shrimp.

 FRECKLED HAWKFISH CLASSIFICATION